brandur/sorg/content/nanoglyphs/015-ruby-typing.md

 This was a major improvement in several ways:

-* Static analysis was faster to run than a single suite (i.e. one file) of tests, and often faster than even a single test case (our tests have a significant startup overhead).
+* Static analysis was faster to run than a single suite (i.e. one file) of tests, and often faster than even a single test case (our tests have significant startup overhead).
 This has become less true over time as the amount of code continued to grow, but it's still fast given the quantity of code it has to analyze.

 * It produced better errors than a runtime failure.
 A specific variable or invocation gets highlighted, and the user is told exactly what's wrong with it.